“The youth is the hope of our future.” – Jose Rizal

 One example of an educational workshop was a roping clinic recently conducted by Vitalize Ambassador Whitney DeSalvo.
-Each participant received a tube of Vitalize® Equine Recovery Paste and a Vitalize cap.
+Each participant received a tube of Vitalize® Equine Recovery Gel and a Vitalize cap.
 A bag of Vitalize product was rewarded to one of the young participants based on merit.
 Giving away product might cost you initially, but it might also gain you a lifetime customer, and you will see the ROI mount over time.

 Make Stall Cards.